Uni-NTFM: A Unified Foundation Model for EEG Signal Representation Learning: Introduction

+\textbf{1) Inability to Capture Decoupled Neural Coding:} Standard architectures process information as a single, homogeneous stream, which contradicts the brain's decoupled coding mechanism.
+Forcing time-domain and frequency-domain modalities into a unified processing channel conflates waveform morphology with spectral structure.

+\textbf{2) Failure to Reconstruct Unified Functional Topography:} Existing models typically treat EEG electrodes as invariant sequences, ignoring that they are discrete spatial samplers of a continuous, complex geometric topological cortex.
+This neglect of the functional topography prevents models from aligning different montage configurations into a consistent semantic space.

+\textbf{3) Lack of Functional Modularity and Sparse Efficiency:} Biological networks achieve specialized corresponding for specific stimuli through functional modularization and sparse coding.
+In contrast, standard dense Transformers activate all parameters for each input, which is prone to task interference when processing the highly heterogeneous patterns of EEG signals.

 In summary, existing models fundamentally lack an analysis of the intrinsic structure of EEG signals.
-Therefore, constructing a new architecture capable of synergistically modeling its temporal dynamics, spatial topology, and pattern-specific characteristics has become an imperative for the advancement of the field.
+Therefore, constructing a new architecture capable of synergistically modeling the brain's decoupled coding mechanisms, geometric functional topology, and sparse modularity has become an imperative for the advancement of the field.
 As Figure~\ref{fig.overview.png}, to address these challenges, we propose the \textbf{Unified Neural Topological Foundation Model (Uni-NTFM)}, a foundation model designed for generalized EEG decoding that is deeply aligned with the brain's principles.
-We design a multi-domain and structure-aware information processing architecture that simulates 1) multi-domain perception, 2) cross-domain fusion, 3) higher-order cognition.
+We design a multi-domain and structure-aware information processing framework that computationally emulates three fundamental neural processes: 1) dual-stream neural perception, 2) spatial topology construction, 3) modular cognitive specialization.
 Our core contributions are as follows:

-\textbf{1) Decoupling and Synergy of Heterogeneous Features:} We designed a \textit{Heterogeneous Feature Projection Module (HFPM)} with time, spectrum, and a lossless reference to achieve a physical decoupling of the multidimensional information in EEG.
-In addition, a \textit{Dual-domain Cross-attention Module (DCM)} is established to achieve a synergistic dialogue between the time-domain and frequency-domain representations, generating a deeply fused representation through bidirectional information enhancement.
+\textbf{1) Biologically-Grounded Transient-Sustained Dual Coding:} We emulate the brain's parallel processing architecture by designing a \textit{Heterogeneous Feature Projection Module (HFPM)}.
+This module physically decouples neural information into complementary streams, which aims to capture non-stationary transients by the time path and steady-state rhythms by the frequency path.
+Furthermore, a \textit{Dual-domain Cross-attention Module (DCM)} is established to facilitate a cooperative interaction between these representations, generating a deeply fused representation through bidirectional information enhancement.